telefonicaid/fiware-orion/doc/manuals/admin/cli.md

       notifications are not sent, but recorded internally and shown in the [statistics](management_api.md#statistics) operation (`droppedNotifications` counter).
 This can be useful to calculate a maximum upper limit in notification rate from a CB internal logic point of view.
--   **-connectionMemory. sets the size of the connection memory buffer (in Kb) per connection used internally by the HTTP server library.
+-   **-connectionMemory**. sets the size of the connection memory buffer (in Kb) per connection used internally by the HTTP server library.
 Default value is 64 Kb.